Purchase the Day Trips and Hidden Places Around Rochester books

 Niagara Falls

 Niagara Falls has changed significantly over time due to geological shifts.
-Around 16,000 years ago, a glacier covered the area, and when it receded, water from the Great Lakes caused the falls to erode the hard rock, forming the Niagara Gorge.
+Around 16,000 years ago, a glacier covered the area, and when it receded, water from the Great Lakes eroded the hard rock, forming the Niagara Gorge.
 Currently, the falls are moving upstream at about one foot per year.
 It is projected that in approximately 50,000 years, the river could erode back to Lake Erie.
 The region’s geological layers, formed around 440 to 425 million years ago, consist of limestone, shale, sandstone, and dolostone, with visible marine fossils.

 Learn More: New York State Museum – Niagara Gorge Geology